18 Stationery Business Success Stories

 Initially, it was easy for me to focus only on the bottom line.
 But the reviews from my clients were priceless and rewarding.
 I focus more on the quality and client experience.
 My passion and thoughtfulness show in every planner created.
 So, for me, it feels good knowing that Seph Crafts planners are great for increasing productivity in someone's everyday life.

-Ricardo Fernandez (from Los Angeles, California, USA) started Fernaco over 4 years ago.
+Ricardo Fernandez (from Los Angeles, California, USA) started Fernaco almost 5 years ago.

 Hi everyone, my name is Ricardo Fernandez and I am the founder of Fernaco, an Amazon FBA private-label brand that focuses on selling top-quality office accessories.